 Chaos comes in three main flavors.
 You have your standard daemons, entities formed from the aforementioned thoughts and emotions of mortals who are usually aligned with one of the main four ChaosGods.
 You have legions of power armor-wearing Super Soldiers, sometimes bearing some nasty mutations and "gifts" from the gods, each led by an immortal Daemon Prince.
 Finally you have the more subtle angle; cults disguised as innocuous organizations, daemonic possession of unidentified psykers, and the manipulation of Genre Blind individuals.
 Hilarity Ensues.

-Don't forget the actual Legion of the Damned, who are the ghosts of dead space marines, that show up on the battlefield to aid fellow Marines when the need is great.
+The actual Legion of the Damned are the ghosts of dead space marines, that show up on the battlefield to aid fellow Marines when the need is great.
 They sport armor emblazoned with flames and scorched bones, and they are described as being like smoky shadows in appearance, flickering like a flame in the wind as they plod across the battlefield.

 Dungeons & Dragons draws a distinction between Devils, who are Lawful Evil and Demons, who are Chaotic Evil.
 The former are a race of Chessmasters who seek to conquer the universe, where as the later are out to destroy all of creation.
 Each has their own home plane: The Nine Hells of Baator for the devils, and The infinite Layers of the Abyss for the demons.
 Both races have armies of astronomical size, but fortunately for the rest of creation, they occupy most of their time fighting each other in an eternal conflict called the Blood War.